Super Bowl XXXVIII halftime show controversy: Popular culture

 Several presenters at award shows have referenced the incident, including Anna Nicole Smith at the first annual MTV Australia Video Music Awards, Dave Chappelle at the MTV Video Music Awards, and singer Alanis Morissette at the Juno Awards.
 Morissette also commented: "It's disturbing and curious to me to see what came of that.
 We're all sexual beings, and if we don't let it out organically, we repress ourselves.
 If we repress anger, it turns to depression.
 If we repress our sexuality, it turns to pornography and rape.
 To think that the country was in an uproar because of a nipple."
 Comedian Russell Brand referenced the incident when hosting the 2008 MTV Video Music Awards, saying "I can almost guarantee a Janet Jackson-style Super Bowl nip slip."

+Paul McCartney, formerly of The Beatles, performed at the next Super Bowl XXXIX halftime show, on February 6, 2005, who was considered to be a "safe" choice, as it avoided the possibility for an incident similar to that which sparked the Super Bowl XXXVIII halftime show controversy the previous year.
+McCartney joked about promising to have no wardrobe malfunctions prior to the event.

 Legacy

 The performance incident made "Janet Jackson" the most searched term, event and image in Internet history.
 Jackson was later listed in the 2007 edition of Guinness World Records as "Most Searched in Internet History" and the "Most Searched for News Item".
 It also broke the record for "most searched event over one day".
 'Janet Jackson' also became the most searched term and person for 2004 and also of the following year.
 It also set a record for being the most watched, recorded and replayed moment on TiVo.
 A company representative stated "The audience measurement guys have never seen anything like it.
 The audience reaction charts looked like an electrocardiogram."
 Monte Burke of Forbes magazine reported, "[t]he fleeting moment enticed an estimated 35,000 new [TiVo] subscribers to sign up."
 Janet's Super Bowl halftime incident also coined the phrase "wardrobe malfunction", which was later officially added to the Webster's English Dictionary in 2008.
 In the immediate aftermath of the incident, Entertainment Weekly stated "Radio stations rushed to add Jackson's new single, "Just a Little While" to playlists on Monday following the incident [...]
 And USA Today reports that jewelry stores and piercing studios are seeing increased customer interest in silver sunburst-shaped nipple shields."

-YouTube co-founders Jawed Karim, Steve Chen, and Chad Hurley revealed that their frustration at not being able to easily find a video clip of the incident provided the inspiration for the creation of YouTube.
+YouTube co-founders Jawed Karim, Steve Chen, and Chad Hurley revealed that their frustration at not being able to easily find a video clip of the incident and the 2004 Indian Ocean earthquake and tsunami, both hot topics at the time, provided the inspiration for the creation of YouTube.
 The launch of Facebook commenced three days following the incident, in a potential attempt to capitalize on its publicity through social networking.